 - Tables and desks are often at a toddlers head-height, which means they can easily bump themselves on the corners.
 You can fit foam or rubber self-adhesive pads on the corners of tables and other furniture with sharp edges to prevent painful injuries if your toddler should trip near the table.

-6. Keeping your Child Safe in the Hallway and on the Stairs
+6. Keeping your Children Safe in the Hallway and on the Stairs

 It’s really important to properly baby-proof your stairs and hallway.
 Many trips to the emergency room are causing by tripping or falling down the stairs.
 In fact, according to CBS on average every 6 minutes a child under 5 in the US is taken to hospital as a result of falling down the stairs – don’t let your child become a statistic.